Automorphisms of Salem degree 22 on supersingular K3 surfaces of higher Artin invariant: Preliminaries

-\begin{theorem}[Cone Theorem]\cite[Thm.
-6.1]{lieblich_maulik:cone_theorem} Let $X$ be a K3 surface over an algebraically closed field of characteristic $p>3$.
-Let $\Gamma(X) \subseteq O(\NS(X))$ be the subgroup preserving the nef cone.
-Then the natural map $\Aut(X) \rightarrow \Gamma(X)$ has finite kernel and cokernel. \end{theorem} Over $\CC$ this is well known.
-Then for K3 surfaces of finite height in arbitrary characteristic the proof works through lifting to characteristic zero.
-For supersingular K3 surfaces it uses the crystalline Torelli Theorem, which is proved for $p>3$ or $p=2$ and $\sigma<10$ or $p=3$ and $\sigma<6$ (see \cite{ogus:83} and the end of \cite{rudakov_shafarevic:k3_finite_fields}).\\ Since any power of a Salem number of degree $d$ remains a Salem number of this degree, passing to a finite index subgroup does not change the maximal occurring Salem degree of a matrix group.
-Combining this with the Cone Theorem, we get that the maximum occurring Salem degree of an automorphism of $X$ depends only on $\Gamma(X)$.
-Now $\Gamma(X)$ depends up to conjugation by an element of the Weyl group only on the isometry class of $\NS(X)$.
-In particular the maximal Salem degree of an automorphism of $X$ depends only on $\NS(X)$. \begin{lemma} Let $N\subseteq L$ be two lattices of the same rank and $G\subseteq O(L)$ a subgroup.
-Then
+\begin{corollary} The maximum occurring Salem degree of an automorphism of a K3 surface $X$ over an algebraically closed field depends only on the isometry class of $\NS(X)$, given that the cone conjecture holds for $X$. \end{corollary} \begin{proof} Since any power of a Salem number of degree $d$ remains a Salem number of this degree, we may pass to a finite index subgroup.
+Combining this with part (1) of the cone conjecture, we get that the maximum occurring Salem degree of an automorphism of $X$ depends only on $\Gamma(X)$.
+Now, $\Gamma(X)$ depends up to conjugation by an element of the Weyl group only on the isometry class of $\NS(X)$.
+In particular, the maximal Salem degree of an automorphism of $X$ depends only on $\NS(X)$. \end{proof}